GLOBAL ECONOMY-US activity picks up, hopes for euro zone rise

 at Miller Tabak & Co in New York.

-"fiscal cliff" of tax hikes and spending cuts on New Year's Day,
+cliff" of tax hikes and spending cuts was struck on New Year's

 "When is comes to Fed policy, this report should keep it